 Baseline data had indicated that participants typically experienced an average of five headaches per month; 66 percent of them usually consumed one to two servings of caffeinated beverages daily, and 12 percent drank three or more cups.
 During the six-week study period in 2016-17, participants experienced an average of 8.4 headaches.
 All reported having caffeinated beverages on at least one day during the study, with an average of 7.9 servings per week.

-Suzanne M. Bertisch, MD, MPH, principal investigator of the study, of the Division of Sleep and Circadian Disorders, Brigham and Women’s Hospital and Harvard Medical School, Boston, MA, USA said, “To date, there have been few prospective studies on the immediate risk of migraine headaches with daily changes in caffeinated beverage intake.
+Suzanne M. Bertisch, MD, MPH, principal investigator of the study, at the Division of Sleep and Circadian Disorders, Brigham and Women’s Hospital and Harvard Medical School, Boston, MA, USA said, “To date, there have been few prospective studies on the immediate risk of migraine headaches with daily changes in caffeinated beverage intake.
 Our study was unique in that we captured detailed daily information on caffeine, headache, and other factors of interest for six weeks.”

 These findings suggest that the impact of caffeinated beverages on headache risk was only apparent for three or more servings on that day and that patients with episodic migraine did not experience a higher risk of migraine when consuming one to two caffeinated beverages per day.
 Additional research is needed to examine the potential effect of caffeine on symptom onset in the subsequent hours and the interplay of sleep, caffeine, anxiety, environmental factors, and migraine.